 - Check that the vents are clear and remove any obstructions.

-How You Use Your Laptop in Bed Without Any Overheating
+How To Use Your Laptop In Bed Without Overheating?

 1. Cooling Pads Are the Number One Method